alawryaguila/multi-view-AE/docs/source/documentation/parameter_configurations.rst

           save_dir: ${out_dir}/logs

-In the ``multiAE`` we use TensorBoard for logging.
+In the ``multiviewAE`` we use TensorBoard for logging.
 However, the user is free to use whichever logging framework their prefer.

 Changing parameter settings
 --------------------------------